Engineering

 Schedule developer on-call workload

-Engineering managers are asked to be aware of the on-call rotation and schedule a light workload for engineers while they are on-call.
+Engineering Managers are asked to be aware of the on-call rotation and reduce estimate capacity for each sprint accordingly.
 While it varies week to week considerably, the on-call responsibilities can sometimes take up a substantial portion of the engineer's time.

 Assume developer on-call alias